strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 To deliver [Inclusion of related models](https://github.com/strongloop/loopback-next/issues/1352) epic, we started to implement tasks related to the inclusion resolver.

-- We introduced the type `InclusionResolver` which users can use to fetch related models in [PR #3517](https://github.com/strongloop/loopback-next/pull/3517).
+- We introduced the type `InclusionResolver` which you can use to fetch related models in [PR #3517](https://github.com/strongloop/loopback-next/pull/3517).

 - We implemented `findByForeignKeys` and `includeRelatedModels` functions, which help build `resolvers` for relations and improve querying for the include filter.
 The `findByForeignKeys` method finds model instances that contain any of the provided foreign key values.
 You can see more details for `findByForeignKeys` in [PR #3473](https://github.com/strongloop/loopback-next/pull/3473).
 The `includeRelatedModels` function returns model instances that include related models that have a registered resolver.
 You can see more about this function in [PR #3517](https://github.com/strongloop/loopback-next/pull/3517).

 - We improved `DefaultCrudRepository` to leverage `InclusionResolver` in [PR #3583](https://github.com/strongloop/loopback-next/pull/3583).
   - The `findById`, `find`, and `findOne` methods have been modified to to call `includeRelatedModels`.
   - `registerInclusionResolver` method has been added to register resolvers.

 - Tests in repository package for relations have been refactored so that they can be tested against MySQL and MongoDB.
 This ensures our relations test suites work against real databases, along with the memory.
 Check [PR #3538](https://github.com/strongloop/loopback-next/pull/3538) for more details.

 ## Authorization

 ### Experimental release

-This month the experimental version of [`@loopback/authorization`](https://github.com/strongloop/loopback-next/tree/master/packages/authorization) is released by landing Raymond's [authorization feature PR](https://github.com/strongloop/loopback-next/pull/1205).
+This month we released the experimental version of [`@loopback/authorization`](https://github.com/strongloop/loopback-next/tree/master/packages/authorization) by landing Raymond's [authorization feature PR](https://github.com/strongloop/loopback-next/pull/1205).

 The authorization system is verified and tested by a [PoC PR](https://github.com/strongloop/loopback4-example-shopping/pull/231) in the shopping example.
 Developers can decorate their endpoints with `@authorize()`, and provide the authorization metadata like `scope`, `resource`, `voter` in the decorator.
 Then define or plugin their own authorizers which determine whether a user has access to the resource.
 This is similar to how the authentication strategies are provided in the authentication system.